cbarria/rubinstars/README.md

-Rubinstars 🌠
+#Rubinstars 🌠
 ==========

-What it does?
+##What it does?
 -------------
 This Project counts the number of stars in 3 specific repositorys then it pushes a lovely Docker Image with Github Actions and ready to GO! ([a link] (https://hub.docker.com/repository/docker/cbarria/rubinstars))

 the repos are...

-  ● freeCodeCamp/freeCodeCamp
+  * freeCodeCamp/freeCodeCamp
-  ● 996icu/996.ICU
+  * 996icu/996.ICU
-  ● EbookFoundation/free-programming-books
+  * EbookFoundation/free-programming-books

 you will need Docker to eventually run this complete, but you can only run the Python if you have the following dependencies: